 Nothing About Me Without Me

-- Prevention of homelessness for youth aging out of foster care.
+Preventing homelessness for youth aging out of foster care.

-We achieve these goals though convening, system assessment, planning, using data to drive decision making, and by partnering with young adults to lead our conversations.
+We achieve these goals though convening, system assessment, planning, using data to drive decision-making, and by partnering with young adults to lead our conversations.

 We are organized to do this work through a collective impact model of 30 partner organizations led by YWCA Greater Cleveland.
 The leadership consists of Cuyahoga County Division of Children and Family Services, Cuyahoga County Office of Homeless Services, Sisters of Charity Foundation of Cleveland, the Jim Casey Youth Opportunities Initiative of the Annie E. Casey Foundation, FrontLine Service, and Eden, Inc.